 - Hash computes the hash values (see how below). - initSymbolTable returns a pointer to a new initialized hash table (of type SymbolTable). - scopeSymbolTable takes a pointer to a hash table t as argument and returns a new hash table with a pointer to t in its next field. - putSymbol takes a hash table and a string, name, as arguments and inserts name into the hash table together with the associated value value.
 A pointer to the SYMBOL value which stores name is returned. - getSymbol takes a hash table and a string name as arguments and searches for name in the following manner: First search for name in the hash table which is one of the arguments of the function call.
 If name is not there, continue the search in the next hash table.
 This process is repeatedly recursively.
 If name has not been found after the root of the tree (see Fig. 1) has been checked, the result NULL is returned.
-If name is found, return a pointer to the SYMBOL value in which name is stored. - dumpSymbolTable takes a pointer to a hash table t as argument and prints all the (name, value) pairs which are found in the hash tables from t up to the
+If name is found, return a pointer to the SYMBOL value in which name is stored.

 '''

 #define HashSize 317

 #define NEW(type) (type )malloc(sizeof(type))

 void malloc(unsigned n);

 / SYMBOL will be extended later.

 Function calls will take more parameters later.

-/

 typedef struct SYMBOL {

 char name;

 int value;

 struct SYMBOL next;

 } SYMBOL;

 typedef struct SymbolTable {

 SYMBOL table[HashSize];

 struct SymbolTable next;

 } SymbolTable;

 int Hash(char str);

 SymbolTable initSymbolTable();

 SymbolTable scopeSymbolTable(SymbolTable t);

 SYMBOL putSymbol(SymbolTable t, char name, int value);

 SYMBOL getSymbol(SymbolTable t, char name);

 void dumpSymbolTable(SymbolTable t);

 '''